 The Key Stage 2 English reading tests will focus on the comprehension elements of the national curriculum.

 Reading should not be seen as just a 'school activity' but something that can be done anywhere.
-Every child in school will be provided with a computing passport at the start of the academic year.
-This passport will contain all of your child's log in details so that they can access e-books assigned by their class teacher.
+Every child in school will be provided with log in details for all of our online platforms.

 Our new library area has been populated with new books and is now up and running.
 Children have the opportunity to borrow books from the library on a weekly basis.